oasiswork/copiste/README.md

 	$ copiste update manifest.py

-… to push the modifications in the db.
+… to push the modifications into the db.